tobias-fyi/tobiasfyi/content/workshop/print-fiction/print-fiction.md

 * Feature engineering
 * Decision trees

+> Potential related blog posts

+* Scrape book dataset from GoodReads using Scrapy
+* Data cleaning and preparation using Pandas
+* Train a random forest model using scikit-learn
+* Train gradient-boosted ensemble models with XGBoost
+* Deploy a predictive model using Plotly Dash
+* The bias-variance tradeoff

 ### Overview

 print(fiction) is a project I built with Plotly Dash and deployed to Heroku.
 I used